 These laws deal with:

-•transfer of involuntary patients interstate: a transfer can only take place after being reviewed by the MHRB and only if the MHRB considers the transfer to be of benefit to the patient or necessary for their treatment;
+• transfer of involuntary patients interstate: a transfer can only take place after being reviewed by the MHT and only if the MHT considers the transfer to be of benefit to the patient or necessary for their treatment;

-•interstate CTOs: a person on a CTO from Victoria can continue to receive treatment from an area mental health service in New South Wales and South Australia.
+• interstate CTOs: a person on a CTO from Victoria can continue to receive treatment from a designated mental health service in New South Wales and South Australia.
 Reciprocal arrangements apply to people on a CTO from New South Wales or South Australia; and

 Victoria also has agreements with the ACT, NSW and Queensland covering the apprehension and return of forensic and security patients.